-In this example, fixed interest rates sit over their rolling average and may provide the first hint that their value is diminished.
+In this example, fixed interest rates sit well below their rolling average, and may provide the first hint that their value is enhanced.

 Significantly, most borrowers get their timing wrong when choosing fixed rates, specifically if they choose to lock in rates well after they have already increased and are at the end of a tightening cycle.